-A very good evening to you.
-Here we are in the studio for another 90 minutes of CPD this time about the treatment of unsettled infants.
-Now we've put a lot of work into finding speakers on the topic of paediatrics, but perhaps not surprisingly, a lot of practitioners who work in this area are a bit reluctant to stick their heads above the parapet, probably thanks to the rather dubious tactics of the so called good thinking society, and they're even more dubious founder Simon Singh.
-That means that many practitioners are frightened to tell anyone about what they do, and that means parents are getting a very biassed message about paediatric therapy.
+And a very good evening to you.
+Here we are in the studio for another 90 minutes of CPD, this time about the treatment of unsettled infants.
+Now, we've put a lot of work into finding speakers on the topic of paediatrics, but perhaps not surprisingly, a lot of practitioners who work in this area are a bit reluctant to stick their heads above the parapet, probably thanks to the rather dubious tactics of the so called good thinking society, and they're even more dubious founder Simon Singh.
+That means that many practitioners are frightened to tell anyone about what they do, and that means parents are getting a very biased message about paediatric therapy.
 And worst of all, a lot of very distressed babies are probably missing out on treatment, which could be invaluable for them.
 Well, here at APM we don't care about Simon Singh and his society, we can say what the hell we like.
-And I'm really pleased that we found a highly experienced chiropractor to tell us about the art of the possible in this field together with I hope, his experience of navigating the HSA regulations.
-Here's Mike Marinus who qualified a good 15 years ago now in South Africa, then went on to training paediatrics at the ACC in Bournemouth.
-Now, of course, the ACC University College.
+And I'm really pleased that we found a highly experienced chiropractor to tell us about the art of the possible in this field together with, I hope, his experience of navigating the ASA regulations.
+He's Mike Marinus who qualified a good 15 years ago now in South Africa, then went on to training paediatrics at the AECC in Bournemouth.
+Now, of course, the AECC University College.
 Welcome, Mike.

-Oh, thank you very much for having me. trips off the bloody tongue that a ECC University College does.
-You went there for a master's?
-Yeah, yeah.
-So what did you cover in your masters?
-Yeah.
+Well, thank you very much for having me.

+Trips off the bloody tongue that AECC University College, doesn't it.
+You went there for a masters in paediatrics.